Robert Dudley (explorer): Attempts at reconciliation

 James I revoked Dudley's travel licence in 1607.
 When he ordered Dudley to return home to provide for his deserted wife and family, Dudley refused.
 He was then declared an outlaw, and his estate was confiscated.
-He continued contacts with the English court through Sir Thomas Chaloner, who was now a chamberlain to Henry, Prince of Wales.
+He continued contacts with the English court through Sir Thomas Chaloner, who was now a chamberlain to Henry Frederick, Prince of Wales.
 He corresponded with the young Prince on the subjects of navigation and shipbuilding, and in 1611 tried to broker a marriage between him and Caterina, daughter of Duke Ferdinand.
 Meanwhile, Henry Frederick had taken a fancy to Kenilworth Castle, calling it "the most noble and magnificent thing in the midland parts of this realm".
 Wanting it, he was willing to buy it from Dudley and agreed in 1611 to pay £14,500, with Dudley to hold the office of constable of the castle for his lifetime.
 When Henry died in 1612, only £3,000 had been paid, and it is unclear whether Dudley ever received it.
 The new Prince of Wales, Charles, then took possession of the castle but failed to pay the balance owing.
 In 1621, he got an Act of Parliament allowing Dudley's wife to sell the estate to him for £4,000.

-In 1618, James I granted the Earldoms of Leicester and Warwick to others (Lord Lisle and Lord Rich).
+In 1618, James I granted the Earldoms of Leicester and Warwick to others (respectively Lord Lisle and Lord Rich).
 In 1620, Dudley convinced Grand Duchess Maria Magdalena, wife of the new duke Cosimo II, to ask her brother, the Emperor Ferdinand II, to recognize his claim to his grandfather's title of Duke of Northumberland.
 Dudley succeeded on 9 March 1620, and James I severed all negotiations for conciliation.